 What is Wi-Fi?

 Wi-Fi is the technology that allows your computer, tablet, cellphone, and other devices to connect wirelessly to the internet.
-Thanks to Wi-Fi, you can use the internet without plugging in an Ethernet cord your devices.
+Thanks to Wi-Fi, you can use the internet without plugging in an Ethernet cord to your devices.

 Pros and cons of Wi-Fi